earthsong

 Their approach moves like a river—drawing from their magical faith tradition, traditional medicine, psychological and somatic practices, and a trauma- and carnage-informed perspective.
 Rooted in ritual and grounded in earth practices, Saraswati’s work moves in dialogue with Eastern and Western lineages, the seen and the unseen, tending both the wounded personal psyche and the divided collective body.
 Through their ancestors, they receive support from earth, water, and fire, working to heal ancestral wounds and foster healing across differences.

-Supported by Grief to Action Team member, Leah Vendl
+Program support by Grief to Action team member, Leah Vendl

 Our last facilitator…

 instrumental to the deep holding in this event, is the land.
 Earthsong takes place in the Mojave Desert—spacious, peaceful, with Joshua Trees and desert plants on site.
-The earth is an unquestionable teacher and healer in this deep contemplation weekend of silence, and an essential facilitator of personal transformation.
+The earth is an unquestionable teacher and healer in this deep contemplation gathering weekend, and an essential facilitator of personal transformation.

 Financial Commitment + Registration